Skip to content

 We’re in! – are you?
 Local residents Emily, Lizzie, Alastair, Kate, Caroline and Catherine are all taking action.

-It’s easy to join in with #CountdownToCOP.
-Environmental groups of St Albans District have come together to set up the St Albans Climate Action Network who are hosting their own special St Albans District Count Us In page.
+Environmental groups of St Albans District have come together to set up the St Albans Climate Action Network who are hosting their own special St Albans Climate Action Network page.
 Simply visit the page, explore the 16 steps and pledge to take one step by choosing “Take a Step”.
 When you register, tick that you are part of the “St Albans Climate Network” to have your step counted on the St Albans page.

 Join in today and use Dan’s advice to help you choose the “Speak Up at Work” Step as your pledge.